JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-3. Also in the `shared/build.gradle.kts` file, opt-in to the experimental `@ObjCName` annotation:
+3. Also, in the `shared/build.gradle.kts` file, opt-in to the experimental `@ObjCName` annotation:

     ```kotlin
     kotlin {